gep13/gep13/input/blog/i-did-not-know-that-fiddler-could-do-this.md

 ---
-Title: 'I did not know that #Fiddler could do this…'
+Title: I did not know that Fiddler could do this...
 Published: 7/7/2011
 Tags:
 - Features